jzstraley/docsref/docs/resident-guide/2-team-expectations.md

 ### Team responsibilities
 - A/B/C/D should be set prior to rounds by intern/resident and determines presentation:
-    - A/B: team dependent (full, focused problem, etc.)
+    * A/B: team dependent (full, problem focused, etc.)
-    - C: brief update
+    * C: brief update
-    - D: DDEMAP
+    * D: DDEMAP
 - Attending rounds typically run from 9-11:30a on weekdays, team responsibility to troubleshoot difficulties with this
-- See all A (including new to team) and definitive D patients in person (non-primary intern can be excused if busy).
-Primary presenter for patient should lead patient discussion.
+- See all *A* (including new to team) and definitive *D* patients in person (non-primary intern can be excused if busy).
+	* Primary presenter for patient should lead patient discussion.
 - Interns can be split for rounds to get work done
 - All team members should be prepared for rounds
 - Use of AIDET, communication with patients or surrogate decision makers and appropriate use of
-- interpreter services (as well as correct documentation where appropriate)
+- Interpreter services (as well as correct documentation where appropriate)
 - A note should be completed each day (H&P – overnight team H&P counts if completed after midnight, progress or transfer note, or discharge/transfer summary).
 Team should be clear about who is responsible for note (i.e. typically student, intern, or resident)

 ### Attending responsibilities